keton/chihuahua/README.md

 #### Antivirus exception

-Make folder on your PC and add its location to your antivirus exceptions.
+Make a folder on your PC and add its location to your antivirus exceptions.
 The way [UEVR mod](https://github.com/praydog/UEVR) works triggers false positives with antivirus software.
 It's up to you to decide if making an exception or pausing antivirus to play a game is ok.
 Feel free to review all source code here and in [UEVR repo](https://github.com/praydog/UEVR).

 #### Download Chihuahua

 Latest release is [here](https://github.com/keton/chihuahua/releases/latest/download/chihuahua.zip).
-You browser/antivirus may need some reassuring for the download to happen.
+Your browser/antivirus may need some reassuring for the download to happen.
 Unpack contents to the folder you've added to antivirus exceptions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>